 A living trust is also a type of trust that allows you to retain control over your estate even if you become incapacitated.
 It can do what a will cannot.
 Here are four primary purposes that trust can serve:

-- You can have major tax savings.
+- Major tax savings.

 - You can tailor the wishes you have for the use of your estate.

-- You can avoid going to probate.
+- Avoid going to probate.

 - The beneficiaries gain access to the estate faster and without extra cost.

 What Is the Difference Between a Trust and a Will?

 Contrary to popular belief, a will is not enough to transfer all your assets to your heirs, at least not immediately.
 It might even take a year when it is in probate.
 Your heirs will not even touch a dime from the estate before the will has been validated.